abmi-admin/G-CDM/README.md

 # G-CDM
-OMOP-CDM Extension for genomic data
+Genomic CDM (G-CDM): OMOP-CDM Extension for clinical sequencing data

 # How to run